ThomasWedding/ANNI-Discord-Bot/README.md

   Childhood Cancer Society Discord Bot
 </h1>

-ANNI is a Discord bot created for the Childhood Cancer Society non-profit organization to help manage team members in the Childhood Cancer Society Discord Server.
+"ANNI" is a Discord bot created for the Childhood Cancer Society non-profit organization to help manage team members in the Childhood Cancer Society Discord Server.

 ## ⚙ Features